m5stack/m5-docs/docs/en/unit/color.md

 ## Description

-**COLOR** is color recognition unit integrated **TCS3472**.
-Like its namesake, **COLOR** is able to detect color value and return RGB data to the host.
+**COLOR** is color recognition unit integrated with **TCS3472** chipset.
+As the name says, **COLOR** is able to detect color value and return RGB data as response.

 **Identify color principle:**
-In the TCS3472, a 3*4 array of filtered photodiodes and a 16 bit analog-to-digital converters are embedded.
-Of the 12 photodiodes, 3 have red filters, 3 have green filters, 3 have blue filters and 3 have no filter(clear).
+The TCS3472 chipset integrated with 3*4 array of filtered photodiodes and a 16 bit analog-to-digital embedded converters.
+Out of the 12 photodiodes, 3 have red filters, 3 have green filters, 3 have blue filters and 3 have no filter (clear), which gives a total range of RGBA (RGB + Transparency)

 <img src="assets/img/product_pics/unit/color/unit_color_07.webp">

-When detecting the color of an object, TCS3472 returns data from four channels: red(R), green(G), blue(B) and clear(C)(non-filtered).
+When detecting the color of an object the TCS3472 returns data from four channels: red(R), green(G), blue(B) and clear(C)(non-filtered).
 The response from the red, green and blue channels (RGB) can be used to determine a particular source’s chromaticity coordinates (x, y).

 <img src="assets/img/product_pics/unit/color/unit_color_04.webp">